UWTSD Home - Study With Us - Postgraduate Courses - Music Business (MA)

 Why choose this course

-- Learn in the largest professional music community in Europe
+- Learn in the largest independent music community in the world

 - Receive an industry mentor through terms 2 and 3

 - Invites to additional music industry masterclasses and networking events

 - Study in the heart of London’s new creative quarter

 Our 1-2-1 industry mentoring sessions ensure continued professional feedback and a strengthening of pathways to employment while students also benefit from regular industry networking events, professional masterclasses, industry playbacks, work-based learning opportunities and the unrivalled social network at Tileyard.

 Alumni receive regular live commercial briefs, discounts on products and events and can annually pitch any commercial projects to the Tileyard Investment Fund.

 "Be inspired and connect with international hitmakers, artists and businesses."

 20 credits / 40 hours tuition Assessment: Report.